MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Experiments

 \subsection{The CK+ dataset}

 CK+ is a widely used benchmark database for facial expression recognition.
 This database is composed of $327$ image sequences with eight emotion labels: anger, contempt, disgust, fear, happiness, sadness, surprise and neutral.
 There are $123$ subjects.
-As done in previous work, we extract last three and the first frames of each expression sequence when images are labeled.
+As done in previous work, we extract the last three and the first frames of each expression sequence when images are labeled.
 When unlabeled, we only extracted first frames as neutral.
 The total number of images is $1574$ (see at Table \ref{tab:datasets}), which is split into $10$ folds.
-We report results for $3000$ epochs for training throughout this section.

-\paragraph{Training in Isolation.} We evaluate the pre-trained Inception\_v3 via fine-tuning on CK+.
+\paragraph{Training in Isolation} We evaluate the pre-trained Inception\_v3 via fine-tuning on CK+.
 Then, we train four models, namely VanillaExpNet$_{M}$, VanillaExpNet$_{S}$, VanillaExpNet$_{XS}$, and VanillaExpNet$_{XXS}$, from scratch.
 At this stage, we did not employ knowledge distillation.
-For all models, we used $3000$ epochs for training, and the classification performances are shown in Table \ref{tab:classificationCK}.
-Although Zhao \etal ~\cite{zhao2016peak} seem to achieve better performance than Inception\_v3 (in Table \ref{tab:classificationCK}), they use only $6$ emotion categories, whereas we use all of the $8$ emotion categories.
-In the light of these results, we choose Inception\_v3 as the teacher for the knowledge distillation stage.
+For all models, we used $3000$ epochs for training, and the classification performances are shown in Table \ref{tab:classificationCK_Oulu}.
+Although Zhao et al. ~\cite{zhao2016peak} seem to achieve better performance than Inception\_v3 (in Table \ref{tab:classificationCK_Oulu}), they use only $6$ emotion categories, whereas we use all of the $8$ emotion categories.
+In the light of these results, we chose Inception\_v3 as the teacher for the knowledge distillation stage.

-\paragraph{Training with Supervision.} We evaluate four students, namely StudentExpNet$_{M}$, StudentExpNet$_{S}$, StudentExpNet$_{XS}$, and StudentExpNet$_{XXS}$, via knowledge distillation on CK+.
+\paragraph{Training with Supervision} We evaluate four students, namely StudentExpNet$_{M}$, StudentExpNet$_{S}$, StudentExpNet$_{XS}$, and StudentExpNet$_{XXS}$, via knowledge distillation on CK+.
 At this stage, we use the teacher's supervision to improve the learning.
-As explained in Section \ref{implementation}, we need to tune the \textit{temperature} for each student since it is regarded as correlated with model size.
+As explained in Section \ref{implementation}, we need to tune the \textit{temperature} for each student since it is considered to be correlated with model size.
 Therefore, we conducted an extensive experiment on classification performances for a wide range of $temperatures$.
 The results are reported in Figure \ref{fig:ck_temperature}.
 According to these results, fluctuations between performances are increased while models are getting smaller.
 Consequently, it suggests that large networks are more tolerant to the changes in the temperature.
-This observation also holds for random split case as shown in Figure \ref{fig:ck_temperature_random}.
+This observation also holds for the random split case as shown in Figure \ref{fig:ck_temperature_random}.